 From Dream to Reality

-I am interested in studying the natural conditions which shape and influence the process of growing plants for the cosmetics industry.
+Our interest is in studying the natural conditions which shape and influence the process of growing plants for the cosmetics industry.
 My long-term goal is to provide an organic site in which a range of cosmetic plants will grow and be studied by researchers and academics.
 We will seed, plant, catalogue and study a range of heritage flora in conjunction with many cosmetic brands, societies, universities and research institutes as possible.
 Read more about these projects below.

-We still have only a very limited understanding of which cosmetic plants will grow in the wild in Somerset.
+We still have only a very limited understanding of which cosmetic and culinary plants will grow in the wild in Somerset.